-Lastly, with regard to the last two bullet point items listed above, the submittal of a RACR must occur within sixty (60) days of the completion of the required remedial actions, and a COCR for the OU-1 soils would be issued following completion of all the required remedial actions.
-For the Secretary's review, a copy of the Department's Proposed Plan is attached hereto as Appendix "A."
+Lastly, with regard to the last two bullet point items of the Proposed Plan listed above, the submittal of a RACR must occur within sixty (60) days of the completion of the required remedial actions, and a COCR for the OU-1 soils would be issued following completion of all the required remedial actions.

-Department staff from the DWHS-RS and members of the public attended the public hearing on April 5, 2023.
-The hearing was held on the Zoom platform, enabling the virtual attendees at this event to use automated closed captioning in their choice of numerous languages (besides English) to further enhance their understanding of the Proposed Plan.
-The Hearing Record ("Record") remained open subsequent to the hearing through April 21, 2023, resulting in the Department receiving a total of sixteen (16) written comments from the public regarding this matter.
+Department staff from the DWHS-RS and members of the public attended the virtual public hearing on April 5, 2023.
+The hearing was held on the Zoom platform, thus enabling the virtual attendees at this event to use automated closed captioning in their choice of numerous languages (besides English) to further enhance their understanding of the Proposed Plan.
+The Hearing Record ("Record") remained open subsequent to the hearing for receipt of public comment through April 21, 2023.

+The Department receiving a total of sixteen (16) written comments from the public regarding this matter.
 All comments were posted on the DNREC public hearing web page dedicated to this matter upon their receipt.
 Proper notice of the hearing was provided as required by law.

-Subsequent to the close of the public comment period, this Hearing Officer requested a Technical Response Memorandum ("TRM") from the Department's technical experts in the DWHS-RS.
-That TRM, dated September 27, 2023, is attached hereto as Appendix "B" and is discussed in greater detail below.
+Following the close of the public comment period on April 21, 2023, Hearing Officer Lisa A. Vest requested a Technical Response Memorandum ("TRM") from the Department's subject matter experts in the DWHS-RS.
+That TRM, dated September 27, 2023, is discussed herein in greater detail below.